istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

     {{< /text >}}

-2. Find the IP address of the Istio gateway.
+2. Find the IP address of the Istio ingress gateway, as this is how the mesh expansion machines will access [Citadel](/docs/concepts/security/) and [Pilot](/docs/concepts/traffic-management/#pilot-and-envoy).

     {{< text bash >}}